 He gave me a weak smile and a ‘thank you’ when i handed him his drink.

 He came in at least once a week after that.
 If not more.

-He asked for my name the third week you had come in.
+He asked for my name the third week he had come in.

 “Mary-Jayne.
 But most people call me MJ.”
 I say quietly.

-I hate my name and cursed my parents for giving me such a horrible title.
+I have always hated my name and cursed my parents for giving me such a horrible title.

 “A unique and beautiful girl needs a unique and beautiful name.”
 My mother’s words run through my head.